learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 In the browser, global variables are all properties of `window`.
 What is `window`?
 Well, it's the — erm — window in which the browser displays the current page.
 It holds a whole bunch of things (which is probably obvious), global variables among them.

-Clearly globals aren't the way to go.
+Accidentally setting variables to "global" is a dangerous, imprecise coding mistake.

 ### `var`

 In the olden days (1995), JavaScript had one way to declare a non-global variable, `var`.
 Using the keyword `var` creates _local variable_, meaning that it is only accessible inside the current function in which it is declared.
-(If it's not declared inside a function, it's actually still global!)
+(However, this is a bit tricky - If 'var' is not declared *inside* a function, it's actually still global!)

 **Flat fact**: What's a function?
 Well, functions are ways of organizing our code so that we can run it repeatedly.
 We'll talk more about functions in a bit, but we need to mention them here because they're _vital_ to understanding variable scope in JavaScript (which we will tackle in greater depth when we cover functions).
 Don't worry too much right now about what exactly a function is; we just want to get used to seeing the word.